ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 - **osu!catch:** [Baron](https://osu.ppy.sh/users/10286499), [Secre](https://osu.ppy.sh/users/2306637) & [Bastian](https://osu.ppy.sh/users/6345176)
 - **osu!mania:** [Kyousukee](https://osu.ppy.sh/users/8842107), [Shima Rin](https://osu.ppy.sh/users/6089608), [Garalulu](https://osu.ppy.sh/users/757783) & [Muse Dash](https://osu.ppy.sh/users/13695676)

 Do you want to see your own name on this list?
 Do you like modding and helping other people with their beatmaps?
-If your answer to both of those questions is "yes", then you can also become a Beatmap Nominator!
+If your answer to both of these questions is "yes", then you can also become a Beatmap Nominator!
 The applications are always open.

 Head over to the [Beatmap Nominator website](https://bn.mappersguild.com/) and apply today!